oracle-livelabs/security/accessgovernance-access-controls/integrate-oag-db/integrate-oag-db.md

-# To Establish Connection to Oracle Database and Oracle Identity Governance
+# Connect to OIG and Oracle Database

 ## Introduction